Tchalzzz/alx-system_engineering-devops/README.md

-Read me for all my shell scripts
+Read me file that contains scripts for variables and expansions